Discover Chargeback Time LimitWhat Are the Discover Chargeback Time Limits for Merchants & Cardholders?

 Exceptions to Discover Chargeback Time Limits

-Discover’s 120-day limit to filing chargebacks applies to most cases.
+The 120-day limit for filing chargebacks applies to most Discover cases.
 But, if the issuer submitted a retrieval request, and the request process goes beyond the 120-day deadline, the issuer will have 30 more days to file a chargeback.

 This possible extension is standard procedure.
-However, there are three reason codes where the rule does not apply.
+However, as mentioned above, there are three reason codes for which the rule does not apply.
 These Discover card reason codes include:

 Disputes with one of the above reason codes are limited to 120 days.